oxfordcontrol/CDCS/README.md

 ## Quick start<a name="QuickStart"></a>

-To install CDCS, simply run the installer script at the MATLAB&reg; command line:
+To install CDCS, simply run the installer script in MATLAB:

 	>> cdcsInstall;